Dick Crealy: Tennis career

 Crealy was born in Sydney in 1944.
 In 1968 he achieved his first Grand Slam title at the Australian Open with his fellow countryman and team mate Allan Stone in doubles.
 He also won the mixed doubles with Billie Jean King.
+At the 1970 Australian Open Crealy beat Stan Smith in straight sets by "matching Smith's serving and volleying power at every turn".
+He lost the final to Arthur Ashe in straight sets, played in a light drizzle, making the grass surface slippery.

 Crealy won the Men's Doubles at the 1974 French Open with Onny Parun over Stan Smith and Bob Lutz.
 In 1970, Crealy had his most successful season, reaching No. 5 on the Grand Prix rankings.
 In this year, he reached the singles final at the Australian Open, where he lost to American player Arthur Ashe, as well as the quarter-finals of the French Open.
 He also won the Swedish Open in Båstad and represented Australia in the Davis Cup with a 4–2 singles record and 2–0 doubles record.
 In 1974, he won another Grand Slam Title in doubles, combining with New Zealander Onny Parun in the French Open.

 Crealy retired from the ATP Tour in 1978, but continued having success for many years on the Veteran's Tour, playing in many of the "Legends" tournaments at the Australian Open.
 He also still plays Pro-Ams, often supporting The Starlight Foundation in its annual tournament in Sydney.

 Dick Crealy is a Life Member of the Australian Davis Cup Foundation.

 1969 US Open

 There is some confusion over the 1969 US Open Championship title, which is held by Crealy and Allan Stone conjointly with Ken Rosewall and Fred Stolle.

 The era of Open Tennis commenced in 1968, and at that time Boston was the home of the US National Doubles championship.
 However, the agents of some contract professionals demanded guaranteed prize money which could not be covered by the tournament.
 Accordingly, contract professionals boycotted the tournament, with many playing instead at Forest Hills, which was won by Rosewall and Stolle.
 Crealy and Stone won the Doubles in Boston in 1969 as professionals, defeating Charlie Pasarell and Bill Bowrey.

 In 1971, the USTA and Association of Tennis Professionals decided to combine the winners of both tournaments to make the Grand Slam tournament.
 This was not an issue for the winners of 1968 as both tournaments were won by Smith and Lutz.
-Crealy and Stone were asked if they would agree to share the 1969 title with Rosewall and Stolle - they readily agreed, especially as the latter were two of the great Australian players and because "tennis was played with much goodwill in those days."
+Crealy and Stone were asked if they would agree to share the 1969 title with Rosewall and Stolle - they agreed, as the latter were two of the great Australian players and because "tennis was played with much goodwill in those days."